 Is it possible to apply for a credit card with a soft pull inquiry?
-This is a question I get asked a lot.
-Obviously the fewer hard inquiries you have on your credit report, the better.
+This is a question that is frequently asked.
+Obviously, the fewer hard inquiries you have on your credit report the better.
 But can you really get a new card using only a soft credit check?

 Usually not, but sometimes you can.

-There are no hard and steadfast rules when it comes to this.
+There are no hard and fast rules when it comes to this topic, as it depends on card issuer’s somewhat fluid underwriting standards.
 More often than not, a hard pull will be done.
-But here a few times it might not always be the case (updated for 2013).
+But here a few times it might not always be the case (updated for 2014).

 CreditCards.com has a new feature to match you with offers based on your credit score.
 Using this to check does not affect your credit because only a soft pull is performed.

-However if you choose to apply for an offer that you are pre-selected for, then there likely will be a hard pull.
-But the good news is that since you were already pre-selected for it, the chances of getting approved are extremely high.
+However, if you choose to apply for an offer for which you are pre-selected, then there likely will be a hard pull.
+But the good news is that since you were already pre-selected for it, the chances of getting approved are extremely high unless something has happened in the previous several months that could have degraded your credit.

-I’ve had people test this with varying levels of credit (awful, moderate, good, etc) and what the system spits back is dead-on.
+I’ve had people test this with varying levels of credit (subprime, moderate, good and superprime) and the system results have been spot-on accurate.
 My friend with bad credit had no results available, but then my other friend with great credit was given 2 pages of offers.

-Anyone can use this feature – from awful to excellent credit.
-And if you fall into the latter category, you may be matched for exclusive signup bonuses which are higher than what the general public can get.
+Anyone can use this feature – from terrible to excellent credit.
+And if you fall into the latter category you may be matched for exclusive signup bonuses which are higher than what the general public can get.
+That’s a choice feature.

 2. Multiple account applications within a short period